v0ts3n/CallMeJoe/README.md

-# 📞 CallMeJoe — бот для "спасительных" звонков
+# 📞 CallMeJoe — a "rescue" call bot

-**CallMeJoe** — это Telegram-бот, который может **позвонить вам самому себе**.
+**CallMeJoe** is a Telegram bot that can **call you from yourself**.
-Полезен в неловких и неудобных ситуациях, когда нужен "спасительный звонок":
+Useful in awkward or uncomfortable situations when you need a "rescue call":

-- 💬 Надо выйти из скучного разговора.
+- 💬 Need to get out of a boring conversation.
-- 🚪 Хочется уйти из встречи.
+- 🚪 Want to leave a meeting.
-- 📱 Нужно сделать вид, что кто-то звонит.
+- 📱 Need to pretend someone is calling.

 ---

-## 🚀 Возможности
+## 🚀 Features
-- Добавление нескольких Telegram-аккаунтов.
+- Add multiple Telegram accounts.
-- Авторизация через код и 2FA.
+- Authorization via code and 2FA.
-- Просмотр и управление сессиями.
+- View and manage sessions.
-- Запуск звонка самому себе с выбранного аккаунта.
+- Start a call to yourself from a chosen account.

 ---

-## ⚙️ Технологии
+## ⚙️ Technologies
 - Python 3.11+
 - [Telethon](https://github.com/LonamiWebs/Telethon)
 - [PyTgCalls](https://github.com/pytgcalls/pytgcalls)